-The citric and ascorbic acid found in vitamin C has been well studied to support absorption of plant-based iron into the bloodstream, supporting a healthy response to iron deficiency anemia.13
+The citric and ascorbic acid found in vitamin C has been well studied to support absorption of plant-based iron into the bloodstream, supporting a healthy response to iron deficiency anemia.

-Studies show certain polyphenols in the pith or white skin of the lemon support healthy weight loss in mice.
-Mice were divided into three groups and, for 12 weeks, fed either a low-fat diet (LF), high-fat diet (HF), or high-fat diet supplemented with 0.5% w/w lemon polyphenols (LP) extracted from lemon peel.
-Body weight gain; fat pad accumulation; and development of hyperlipidemia, hyperglycemia, and insulin resistance were significantly suppressed by lemon polyphenols.14
+Other studies show certain polyphenols in the pith, or white skin of the lemon, support healthy weight balance in mice.
+Mice were divided into three groups and, for 12 weeks, fed either a low-fat diet, high-fat diet, or high-fat diet supplemented with lemon polyphenols extracted from lemon peels.
+Fat pad accumulation, and development of hyperlipidemia, hyperglycemia, and insulin resistance were significantly suppressed by lemon polyphenols.

 For all of these benefits, consider starting your day with warm lemon water and let us know what you notice!